jstnjns/ottto/README.md

 #### TODO

-* C++ library encapsulating the common interaction between the modules and the server
+* C library encapsulating the common interaction between the modules and the server